• Jean-Baptiste Souillard

 • Variety: Syrah

-• Terroir: On a very steep slope, southeast-facing.
-Complex, rocky, calcareous soils on a mixture of gneiss, granite, alluvium, and loess.
-200-meters elevation.
+• Terroir: On a very steep, southeast-facing slope, 200 m elevation, complex, rocky, calcareous soil with a mixture of gneiss, granite, alluvium, and loess.

 Additional Info